 Ubuntu support for Hauppauge TV tuners

 Hauppauge technical support has been testing various Hauppauge TV tuners with Ubuntu, and has created both a video and a list of steps to install the TV tuners on Ubuntu.
-You can contact Hauppauge support at: email@example.com
+If you have any questions, you can contact Hauppauge support at: firstname.lastname@example.org

 Ubuntu installation instructions

 This Linux driver package is for the WinTV-HVR-955Q, the WinTV-HVR-1955 and HVR-1975, plus all versions of the WinTV-HVR-2255 and HVR-2205

 Note: Currently, only the HD PVR 2 model 157210 runs with Linux.
 Please check with Hauppauge Support for the latest information regarding other models of HD PVR 2 running in Linux.